connectedcooking/opcua-dynamic-node-manager/README.md

 Java library for modeling and integration of dynamic OPC UA information models.

-Implements a dynamic node manager that responses dynamically based on the user context.
+It implements a dynamic node manager that responses dynamically based on the user context.

 Aims to be easily integrated with [Prosys OPC UA SDK](https://www.prosysopc.com/products/opc-ua-java-sdk/) and [Eclipse Milo™](https://github.com/eclipse/milo) &sup1; OPC UA server SDK libraries.